jhenry-github/MLIOT-2024-content/TPs/6 - Neural Network Training.md

 And as usual.... that's it.
 Depending on your machine, it may have taken a few minutes to run.
 Now it is time to see how good the prediction is (again, we kept some data for this type of validation, so we can measure how coherent our model is with the dataset we use).

 One great command with Keras in tensorflow is 'evaluate', which, as its name indicates, can give you performance scores on your model.
 We get the loss, which is the cost of the final model, and its accuracy.
 Remember, accuracy is supposed to be high if your model works.
-In general [disclaimer: this depends on the case at hand yada yada] you do not wan an acuracy below 80% to 90%.
+In general [disclaimer: this depends on the case at hand yada yada] you do not want an acuracy below 80% to 90%.
 80% is low, anything below 70% coudl well be random.
 You also do not want something too close to 100% in real life (except if it is a training exercise like this one), because it would mean that your model is very biased: as soon as you get new data, your score will drop.

 We then plot the accuracy we got at each stage of the training (accuracy should improve with each epoch), and the accuracy we get on each segment of the validation dataset.